nordlicht/nordlicht.github.io/usage.md

 ## Command line tool

-Basic usage: `nordlicht video.mp4` converts *video.mp4* to a *horizontal*-style barcode and writes it to *video.mp4.nordlicht.png*.
+Basic usage: `nordlicht video.mp4` converts *video.mp4* to a *horizontal*-style timebar and writes it to *video.mp4.nordlicht.png*.
 You can find descriptions of the different styles [on the front page](/).

 Run `nordlicht --help` to see the advanced options:

     Usage: nordlicht [OPTION]...
 VIDEOFILE

     Options:
-      -w, --width=INT           set the barcode's width; by default it's "height*10", or 1920 pixels, if both are undefined -h, --height=INT          set the barcode's height; by default it's "width/10"
+      -w, --width=INT           set the timebar's width; by default it's "height*10", or 1920 pixels, if both are undefined -h, --height=INT          set the timebar's height; by default it's "width/10"
       -o, --output=FILENAME     set output filename, the default is VIDEOFILE.png;
-                                when you specify an *.bgra file, you'll get a raw 32-bit BGRA file that is updated as the barcode is generated
+                                when you specify an *.bgra file, you'll get a raw 32-bit BGRA file that is updated as the timebar is generated
       -s, --style=STYLE         default is 'horizontal', see "Styles" section below.
-You can specify more than one style, separated by '+', to get multiple tracks --start=FLOAT         specify where to start the barcode (ratio between 0 and 1)
+You can specify more than one style, separated by '+', to get multiple tracks --start=FLOAT         specify where to start the timebar (ratio between 0 and 1)
-          --end=FLOAT           specify where to end the barcode (ratio between 0 and 1)
+          --end=FLOAT           specify where to end the timebar (ratio between 0 and 1)
       -q, --quiet               don't show progress indicator
           --help                display this help and exit